Divorced Woman Refuses to Relocate For Co-Parenting Convenience, Faces Legal Threats From Ex-Husband's Family

 Prioritizing Children's Needs

 Ultimately, prioritizing children's needs is essential in co-parenting situations.
-A developmental psychologist emphasizes that children thrive in environments where both parents are actively involved and emotionally available.
+Children thrive in environments where both parents are actively involved and emotionally available.

 By focusing on creating a stable, loving atmosphere, parents can work together despite their differences, ultimately benefiting their children.